6 Home Problems Inspectors Hate to See and How to Fix Them

 How to Fix Decking Under a Door

-If all the faucets and plumbing fixtures in your house are turned off and the low-flow indicator on your water meter continues to measure running water, you’re wasting water and money.
-Plus, here are 47 mind-blowing ways you’re wasting money at home.
+With all the faucets and plumbing fixtures in your house turned off, if the low-flow indicator on your water meter continues to measure running water, you’re wasting water and money.

-How to Fix a Water Meter Never Stops
+How to Fix a Water Meter That Never Stops

-Indoor leaks usually create obvious signs.
+Indoor leaks usually create obvious signs of a home problem.
 Look for water stains on walls or ceilings or a puddle on the floor.
-Also listen to toilets — a worn-out flapper on the flush valve creates a hiss and is a common cause of slow, constant water flow.
-Plus, here are 12 tips for water damage repair.
+Also, listen to toilets — a worn-out flapper on the flush valve creates an audible hiss.
+The resulting slow, constant flow wastes water in many homes.

 Outdoor leaks usually seep into the ground and can go on for years without being noticed.
 If your water meter is outside the house (warm climates only), check the water line between the house and the meter.
 Shut off the main water valve at the house and check the meter.
-If it’s still registering water flow, you know there’s a leak between the meter and the house.
+If it’s still registering water flow, you need to locate the leak between the meter and the house.

 Fixing this problem will likely require some excavation.
-A leaking water spigot may go unnoticed if a hose is attached that runs out into the yard or garden.
-If you find one that keeps dribbling water, a new valve seat washer is probably the solution.
+A leaking water spigot may go unnoticed if an attached hose runs out into the yard or garden.
+If you find one that keeps dribbling water, a new valve seat washer often solves the leak.
 If the spigot leaks at the top near the handle, replace the packing nut washer.
-Read more about how to fix a leaky faucet.

-Irrigation systems are another cause of hidden leaks.
+Irrigation systems supply another cause for hidden leaks.
 Check for irrigation leaks by shutting off the valve in the house that feeds the irrigation system.
 If the meter stops spinning, you’ve found the problem.
-Narrow the search even more by looking for wet spots in the yard or areas of grass that are especially green.
+Narrow the search even more by looking for wet spots in the yard or areas of grass that appear especially green.
 A malfunctioning zone valve is usually the cause.